 Balangan was my local beach for two of my three trips to Bali and there is a good reason for that.
 It is one of the most untouched beaches avoiding hotel development left on the whole island, which is what adds to its allure.

-- Reef break (shallow / sharp on right side of the beach)
+• Reef break (shallow / sharp on the right side of the beach)

 Chances are if your planning on coming to Bali, you've heard about Uluwatu, and there is a reason for that, it's possibly the best spot on the island.

-With multiple peaks and crystal clear water, Ulu's is a barrel pumping machine whether its 3ft or 13ft.
-It has three main It has three main peaks; the peak (first peak you see in front of you from the cave), outside corner (far right, best on big swells), racetracks (left of the main peak, favourite of mine) and temples (furthest down on the left).
+With multiple peaks and crystal clear water, Ulu is a barrel pumping machine whether it's 3ft or 13ft.
+It has three main peaks; the peak (first peak you see in front of you from the cave), outside corner (far right, best on big swells), racetracks (left of the main peak, favorite of mine), and temples (furthest down on the left).

-The only problem with this spot are the crowds but don't let that put you off, if you get there early enough or sometimes in the middle of the day, you can have waves of your lives shared with only a few people.
+The only problem with this spot is the crowds, but don't let that put you off, if you get there early enough or some time in the middle of the day, you can have waves of your lives shared with only a few people.

 Padang Padang is quite possibly the best barrel pumping machine on the island.
 The real Padang only starts to work with a big 6ft+ NE swell, although you can surf 'baby Padang' which is a direct paddle out from the beach.